Approximate Gaussian Mapping for Generative Image Steganography: Related Works

 \section{Related Works}

 The evolution of image steganography has been characterized by a continuous pursuit of higher embedding capacity, improved imperceptibility, and greater resilience against steganalysis.
-This pursuit has driven the field through several distinct paradigms, from methods that modify existing cover images to approaches that synthesize stego images directly from secret messages.
+This pursuit has driven the field through two distinct methodologies, from methods that modify existing cover images to approaches that synthesize stego images directly from secret messages.